hughiemak/hughiemak.github.io/rl/public/_posts/2021-08-21-prediction-and-control-with-function-approximation.md

 $$\w_{t+1}\doteq \w_t -\alpha \nabla J(w_t)$$

 * The global minimum does not necessarily correspond to the true value function.
-* Limited by the choice of function parameteriation, depends on the choice of objective.
+* Limited by the choice of function parameterization, depends on the choice of objective.

 #### Gradient of a Linear Value Function